ahmetpergamum/scripts/misp_usage.md

   -m M        Register a custom module
 ```

-To change the listening server address
+To change the listening server address and port
 ```
 misp-modules -l <ip-add> -p <port-add>
 ```